matthewachan/hyperdm/README.md

 # Citation

-Please cite us if you found our work useful!
+Please cite us if you found our work useful :)

 ```
 @article{chan2024hyper,